Skip to content

 1. Ask for client references.
 Any confident coach will connect you with current or former athletes.

 2. Have a proper conversation.
 Not a sales pitch — a two-way discussion about your goals, your situation, and their approach.
 We do this with every coaching application because fit matters in both directions.
+If you want to pre-screen yourself first, the Roadman fit quiz walks the same questions in three minutes.

 3. Start with a defined trial period.
 Three months is enough to assess whether the coaching relationship is working.
 You should see early signs of progress — better consistency, clearer direction, improved communication about your training — even before the big power numbers shift.